deusfinance/deus-docs/docs/futures.md

 ### How do Futures get traded on DEUS?

-- Step 1: The initial liquidity for a Future/IOU is minted in a Static Sale
+- Step 1: The initial liquidity for a Future/IOU is minted in a Static Sale.
-- Step 2: The Future/IOU is traded on a bonding curve based AMM
+- Step 2: The Future is traded on a bonding curve based AMM.
-- Step 3: The Future/IOU is converted to the wStock as the asset goes public.
+- Step 3: The Future is converted to the wStock as the asset goes public.

 ### FAQ:

-#### What is the static sale?
+#### What is the Static Sale?

-The static sale is the initial sale of liquidity to traders.
-The Future is bought with DEUS at a static price and a capped max amount.
+The Static Sale is the initial sale of liquidity to traders.
+The Future is purchased with DEUS at a static price and a capped max amount.

 #### How is the Future traded after the static sale?